jackdijkema/aboutme/README.md

-Hi Welcome to my profile 👋🏼
+Hi, welcome to my profile 👋🏼